JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `host`
 {#publishPlugin-host}

-URL host of a plugin repository.
+Specifies the URL host of a plugin repository.

 {style="narrow"}
 Type